"Where love rules there is no will to power, and where

 another."
 John 15:17 "This I instruct you, that you love one another."

-HUMAN INVOLVEMENT vs RELATIONSHIP: There are three types
+INVOLVEMENT versus RELATIONSHIP: There are three types

 of human involvement or social transaction—taking, giving and trading, and one type of